The Oberoi Mauritius

 The Bar offers a selection of wine, spirits and cigars and is open from 11am to 11pm.

-At the Bar and The Restaurant, the dress code during the day is casual and for the evening it is smart casual.
-In the evening gentlemen are kindly requested to wear long trousers and shirts with sleeves.
+At the Bar and The Restaurant, the dress code during the day is casual and for the evening it is elegant attire.
+In the evening gentlemen are kindly requested to wear long trousers and closed shoes.
 Shorts and swimwear may not be worn in the Restaurant or Bar after 6pm.

 Get pampered by Indonesian trained therapists in exquisitely appointed Spa suites surrounded by lush subtropical gardens.
 Holistic treatments drawn from Ayurveda, aromatherapy and Eastern techniques combine with exotic beauty treatments to re-energise you from within.
 Try one of the traditional Mauritian treatments using natural local oils and fruits such as the blissful coconut husk body brush, followed by a deep massage with freshly ground coconut.
 As well as the Spa, other facilities include a beauty parlour, steam bath, gym and individual spa suites with private Jacuzzis where you can luxuriate together.

 Guests can also partake in the unique “Touching the Senses” activities ranging from painting lessons with a local artist to guided walks through the gardens to learn about the plant and bird life.
 Sculpture classes, star gazing, cooking classes and wine tasting sessions are also held.
 The traditional spa treatments will also incur an additional cost.

 Riding can be arranged at two different stables, both of which are near to the hotel.
 The Maritim Hotel which is just five minutes away by car from the resort, lets you ride through local ruins and on the beach.
 There is also riding at Mont Choisy "Horse Riding Delights" where you can ride through an area covering around 600 acres.
 It is necessary to make a reservation for both places.